PIA or DPIA: What’s the Difference?

 How We Can Help

-We also provide an initial Discovery to determine how best to apply Privacy and Data Protection Impact Assessments in your organization.
-This, if nothing else, enables you to engage fresh eyes on the topic of compliance, in relation to PIA or DPIA considerations, and crucially, quickly identify areas of vulnerability and quick-win solutions.
+SCM also provides an initial Discovery to determine how best to apply Privacy and Data Protection Impact Assessments in your organization.
+The solution will enable you to engage fresh eyes on the topic of compliance, about PIA or DPIA considerations, and crucially, quickly identify areas of vulnerability and quick-win solutions.

 Effective and easy-to-use IT security management system based on the latest standards and regulations — from planning and establishing the security concept to certification.